Professional Photographer Steve Glass

 Should I Wear A Jacket?

 There are two industries where jackets seem non-negotiable.
 Lawyers and Finance.
 If you’re going to ask to be trusted with someone’s liberty or their life’s savings, people want to see that you can afford a nice suit!
-Do what you have to when you’re first starting out.
 Just make sure of the fit.
-There are places on line that will make suits from your measurements.
-If you get measured well it works.
-Certainly for a headshot.

 Overshirts As A Jacket Alternative